-More commonly known as the Tower of London, Her Majesty’s Royal Palace and Fortress is a historic castle on the north bank of the River Thames in central London.
+His Majesty’s Royal Palace and Fortress, otherwise known as the Tower of London, is a historic castle on the north bank of the River Thames.
 Built by William the Conqueror in 1078, it was a resented symbol of oppression, inflicted upon London by the new ruling elite.

 Today the Tower of London is one of the world’s major tourist attractions and a World Heritage Site, attracting over two million visitors a year from all over the world.

-The Tower of London by night is a breathtaking backdrop of a wonderful evening.
-Before closing time, you can visit a Tudor chapel containing monuments to residents of the Tower and its prisoners, including those executed on Tower Green.
+Before closing, visit the Tudor chapel containing monuments to residents of the Tower and its prisoners, including those executed on Tower Green.
 Originally a parish church, the chapel was incorporated into the walls of the castle during Henry III’s expansion.
-Three queens of England Anne Boleyn, Catherine Howard and Jane Grey, and two saints of the Roman Catholic Church, Sir Thomas More and John Fischer, are buried here.
-Their headless bodies were buried under the nave or chancel without memorial until the 19th century when remains found in the nave were re-interred in the crypt.
+Buried inside are three queens of England, Anne Boleyn, Catherine Howard and Jane Grey, and two saints of the Roman Catholic Church, Sir Thomas More and John Fischer.
+Their headless bodies were buried under the nave or chancel without memorial until the 19th century.
+Once found, they were re-interred in the crypt.
 The chapel also has many monuments which commemorate officers and residents of the Tower who worshipped here.
 It remains a place of worship for the Tower’s community of 150 or so residents.

-There are also night tours London for a thrilling evening.
-The London tower itself is the most haunted building in England.
-Its Wakefield Tower is haunted by that most tragic of English monarchs, Henry V1, whose weak and ineffectual reign ended here with his murder “in the hour before midnight” on 21st May 1471, as he knelt at prayer.
+The Tower itself is the most haunted building in England.
+The most tragic of English monarchs, Henry VI, haunts its Wakefield Tower.
+His weak and ineffectual reign ended here “in the hour before midnight” on 21st May 1471.
+He was murdered as he knelt at prayer.

 Want to explore more?